 And to be honest, I understand how that can happen.
 Cheating spouses can be very manipulative and intimidating, especially when they are being dishonest and using every trick in the book to justify continuing with the affair after discovery.
 And it doesn’t just happen in a counselor’s office.
 I saw it all the time in my couples mediation practice.
-It took me years as a couples mediator to learn how to manage them and the situation in a way that was fair and balanced for both spouses, without the situation deteriorating into a mudslinging match – that’s something that a mediation-based approach is particularly good at doing.
+It took me years to learn how to manage these folks and the situation in a way that was fair and balanced for both spouses, without the situation deteriorating into a mudslinging match – that’s something that a mediation-based approach is particularly good at doing.

 A simple truth: if a person doesn’t want to be honest, they won’t be.

 Yet in the end, I stopped trying.
 It just wasn’t worth it.
 Why not?
 Because ultimately, it doesn’t matter how impartial or skilled a mediator, counselor or coach is.
 If an unfaithful spouse doesn’t want to end an affair, they aren’t going to end it.
 If they don’t want to be honest, they aren’t going to be honest.
 That’s just people.
 Infidelity is an inherently deceptive and self-focused event so this should not be surprising.

 So if you’re a betrayed spouse, what options does this leave you with?
 Well, you may strike gold and find a good counselor or coach who has the skills to manage an uncooperative spouse and foster a reconciliation.
 They’re out there, and many do wonderful work (tip: always book with a practitioner who specializes in couples, rather than a generalist – they are easy to find, so don’t settle for less).
 For my part, I’ve stopped seeing couples together in the office.
 Despite my partnership-focused training and experience, I just felt that I was seeing too many spouses who were simply not ready to be honest or to end the affair, regardless of what happened in the office.
 It’s like the old saying, “you can lead a horse to water, but you can’t make him drink.”

 A “one spouse approach” may be better than a couples approach.